SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 Body weight

-Based on population pharmacokinetic analyses, age, gender and race do not have an effect on the pharmacokinetics of spesolimab.
+Based on population pharmacokinetic analyses, age, gender and race do not have a clinically relevant effect on the pharmacokinetics of spesolimab.

 Hepatic and renal impairment